clawpack/doc/doc/geoclaw1d.rst

     clawdata.num_cells[0] = mx       # number of grid cells

   In this case the number of celledges in the data file should be `mx+1`.
+  A `mapc2p` function that maps the unit interval to the physical grid must then be specified in `setplot.py`, and can be generated using the function `clawpack.geoclaw.nonuniform_grid_tools.make_mapc2p()`.

+  The module  `clawpack.geoclaw.nonuniform_grid_tools.py`
+  also includes tools to create a nonuniform grid with the property that a specified uniform grid width is used onshore an in very shallow water, but are much larger in deeper water, with the physical grid widths chosen so that the CFL number is roughly uniform (based on the propagation speed `sqrt(g*h)`).
+  Most of the examples in `$CLAW/geoclaw/examples/1d_classic/` illustrate this.

+Note that when using `grid_type` 1 or 2, any gauges specified in `setrun.py`
+must be specified in computational coordinates, not physical coordinates.
+See, e.g. `$CLAW/geoclaw/examples/1d_classic/ocean_shelf_beach/setrun.py`
+for an example.

 .. geoclaw1d_topo: